cxzhou35/Awesome-dotfiles/nvim/vimscript/README.md

-## Here is the nvim config for Zicx
+## Here is the nvim config based on vimscript for Zicx

 #### This folder contains neovim config files below:
 - `init.vim`: the nvim config file.